cotes2020/jekyll-theme-chirpy/_posts/01AWS/Security/2020-07-18-overallsecurity.md

 3. <font color=red> protecting data at rest on Amazon EBS </font>
-   - only use encrypted EBS volums
+   - only use encrypted EBS volume
      - encrypt data, snapshots, and disk I/O using the customary AWS-256 algorithm
    - active VPC Flow log
    - AWS creates two copies of the EBS volume for redundancy.